 Photovoltaic (PV) solar panels may generate electricity from both direct and indirect sunlight.
-This implies they can continue to work even if the cloud is unavailable.
+This implies they can continue to work even if the sun is unavailable.
 Solar panels, on the other hand, are most efficient and productive when exposed to direct sunlight on bright days.

 Solar panels will continue to perform even if light is reflected or partially obscured by clouds, but their energy production capacity will be reduced.
-On days when there is a lot of cloud cover, solar panels will yield 10 to 25% of their regular power production.
+On days when there is a lot of cloud cover, solar panels will yield up to 25% of their regular power production.